Aria Resort and Casino: Restaurants

 Aria opened with more than a dozen restaurants, including Jean-Georges Steakhouse by chef Jean-Georges Vongerichten.
 It is one of only nine restaurants in the United States that serve genuine Kobe beef.
 Other restaurants at opening included American Fish by chef Michael Mina, and a Chinese restaurant known as Blossom.
 Aria also featured Lemongrass, the first Thai cuisine restaurant to be opened on the Strip.
-Julian Serrano Tapas is a tapas restaurant named after its chef, and Esquire included it among the "20 Best New Restaurants in 2010".
+Julian Serrano Tapas was a tapas restaurant named after its chef, and Esquire included it among the "20 Best New Restaurants in 2010".
+It closed in 2025.

 Another restaurant, Sage, featured chandeliers, floor-to-ceiling murals, and a seasonal menu.
 It was operated by chef Shawn McClain, who also opened Five50 Pizza Bar at the resort in 2013.
 It was named for its happy hour and the temperature at which its pizza is cooked.
 McClain departed Aria in 2020.
 Sage did not reopen, following COVID-19-related closures earlier that year, and Five50 was renamed Moneyline Pizza & Bar.
+In the former Sage space, Tao Group opened Cathédrale in 2023.
+The Mediterranean restaurant seats 266 people and was designed by Rockwell Group, with artwork by Vhils.
+It is the second Cathédrale location, after opening in New York City in 2019.

 Masa Takayama oversaw two restaurants, including Bar Masa and Shabu.
 The latter, also known as Shaboo, operated within Bar Masa.
 Shaboo closed in 2012 and was replaced by a new restaurant-within-a-restaurant from Takayama.
 Known as Tetsu, it focused on the teppanyaki style of Japanese cooking.
 Bar Masa and Tetsu closed in 2018 and were replaced by Catch, a $7 million seafood restaurant opened later that year.
 Catch is known for drawing celebrities to its New York and Los Angeles locations.